MicrosoftDocs/learn/learn-pr/wwl-sci/connect-non-azure-machines-to-azure-defender/includes/5-connect-gcp-accounts.md

-Onboarding your GCP account into Security Center, integrates GCP Security Command and Azure Security Center.
-Security Center thus provides visibility and protection across both of these cloud environments to provide:
+Onboarding your GCP account into Defender for Cloud, integrates GCP Security Command and Microsoft Defender for Cloud.
+Defender for Cloud thus provides visibility and protection across both of these cloud environments to provide:

 - Detection of security misconfigurations

-- A single view showing Security Center recommendations and GCP Security Command Center findings
+- A single view showing Defender for Cloud recommendations and GCP Security Command Center findings

-- Incorporation of your GCP resources into Security Center's secure score calculations
+- Incorporation of your GCP resources into Defender for Cloud's secure score calculations

-- Integration of GCP Security Command Center recommendations based on the CIS standard into the Security Center's regulatory compliance dashboard
+- Integration of GCP Security Command Center recommendations based on the CIS standard into the Defender for Cloud's regulatory compliance dashboard

-In the screenshot below, you can see GCP projects displayed in Security Center's overview dashboard.
+In the screenshot below, you can see GCP projects displayed in Defender for Cloud's overview dashboard.

 >[!div class="mx-imgBorder"]
 >![gcp account in overview.](../media/gcp-account-overview.png)